On June 30, 2020, the Administration published the Spring 2020 regulatory agenda.

 H-1B Specialty Workers

 Proposed Rule Stage.
-Fall 2019 Agenda Target Date 12/00/19 (it was 01/00/19 in the Fall 2018 agenda and 08/00/19 in the Spring 2019 agenda).
+Spring 2020 Agenda Target Date 12/00/2020.
+Target date history: 12/00/19 in the Fall 2019 agenda; 08/00/19 in the Spring 2019 agenda; 01/00/19 in the Fall 2018 agenda.
 Agency: DHS/USCIS.
 RIN 1615-AC13.
 Abstract: "The Department of Homeland Security (DHS) will propose to revise the definition of specialty occupation to increase focus on obtaining the best and the brightest foreign nationals via the H-1B program, and revise the definition of employment and employer-employee relationship to better protect U.S. workers and wages.
 In addition, DHS will propose additional requirements designed to ensure employers pay appropriate wages to H-1B visa holders."
 Statement of Need: "The purpose of these changes is to ensure that H-1B visas are awarded only to individuals who will be working in a job which meets the statutory definition of specialty occupation.
 In addition, these changes are intended to ensure that the H-1B program supplements the U.S. workforce and strengthens U.S. worker protections."

 Removing H-4 Dependent Spouses from the Class of Aliens Eligible for Employment Authorization